airswap/airswap-about/instant-beta/running-makers.md

 See the [Indexer Contract](../contracts/indexer.md) for method details.
 You can interact with Indexer contracts either programmatically or through tools like [AirSwap Maker Kit](https://github.com/airswap/airswap-maker-kit) and [MEW](https://www.myetherwallet.com/).

-# Helpful Links for Testing on Rinkeby
+# Helpful for Testing

+The following resources are helpful for testing on Rinkeby.

 - **ETH** to pay for transactions - [ETH Faucet](https://faucet.rinkeby.io/)
 - **WETH** for trading - `0xc778417e063141139fce010982780140aa0cd5ab` [Etherscan](https://rinkeby.etherscan.io/address/0xc778417e063141139fce010982780140aa0cd5ab)